nstoker/Laser-Fence/README.md

 I am currently using Eagle, until I find a suitable tool that runs under osx and linux.

-The hardware is © N Stoker 2010, and is licenced under
+The hardware is © N Stoker 2010, and is licensed under the TAPR OHL

 Firmware
 ========